 Test for the SIMF Meta Model: The SIMF Conceptual Domain Model that can be specified based on the information given on this page, should be a valid instantiation of the SIMF Meta Model.

+Some people are besides the previous two kinds of facts interested in facts about the primary delegate count so far obtained by the candidates.

+Primary delegate count

+Information as of 2016-Feb-22